Print Program Overview and Courses

 - The verbal and written communication skills required in this field

-- Basic skills to work in a coordinated and cooperative way with other technologists and engineers
+- Basic skills to work in a coordinated and cooperative way with other

 Upon successful completion of the program, the graduate will: